18 Apr Yoga Strengthens your Bones

 The natural treatments offered at The Round Clinic include osteopathy, cranio-sacral therapy, homeopathy, acupuncture, midwifery, sophrology and psychology, with an array of experts who can help with musculo-skeletal issues such as back or neck pain as well as mental well-being benefitting the whole family.

-With regular free talks and workshops, come to The Round Clinic, conveniently located on the 12th floor of One Island South, to learn more about your family’s health or to discuss specific issues with their practitioners.
+With regular free talks and workshops, come to The Round Clinic, conveniently located on the One Island South, 6/F, 602-603, 2 Heung Yip Road, Wong Chuk Hang.
+Visit them to learn more about your family’s health or to discuss specific issues with their practitioners.

 Flex Studio also offers a comprehensive schedule of yoga classes and workshops, designed with your physical and mental wellbeing in mind.
 For a complete schedule visit www.flexhk.com.